Giant Nudibranch

 Predators: The Giant Nudibranchs possess toxic tipped cerata and they can rapidly swim through the water by quickly bending and straightening their body to avoid predation.
 They are preyed upon by crabs, polychaetes, sea spiders and sea stars including the Sunflower Star, Pycnopodia helianthoides.

-Reproduction: Giant Nudibranchs are simultaneous hermaphrodites ( having both male and female reproductive organs).
+Reproduction: Giant Nudibranchs are simultaneous hermaphrodites (having both male and female reproductive organs).
 They reproduce sexually.
 Copulation requires two individuals to face opposite directions, with their right sides touching.
 They pass sperm packets through a tube called the copulatory apparatus.
 After being fertilized internally, the eggs are laid in white, gelatinous, strings, often on the tubes of their prey.
 These egg masses can contain millions of eggs.
-After 4-7 weeks, the eggs hatch into planktonic larva.
+After four to seven weeks, the eggs hatch into planktonic larva.

-Ecosystem Interactions: The parasitic or commensal relationships of the Giant Nudibranch has not been documented.
+Ecosystem Interactions: The commensal and parasitic relationships of the Giant Nudibranch has not been documented.

 Human Interactions: Giant Nudibranchs have no direct impact on human activities.
 From a conservation perspective they have not been formally evaluated however they are fairly common with a relatively wide distribution and should be consider to be of Least Concern